 21. European Corn Borer Moth

-The European Corn Borer Moth (Ostrinia nubilalis) is a species of moth native to Southwest Europe and parts of Asia.
-Still, it can also be found in the United States, particularly New Mexico.
+The European Corn Borer Moth (Ostrinia nubilalis) is a moth species native to Southwest Europe and parts of Asia.
+It can also be found in the United States, particularly New Mexico.

-The adult moth has a wingspan of around one inch and is reddish-brown, featuring pale yellow to white stripes on its wings.
+The adult moth has a wingspan of around one inch and is reddish-brown.
+Its wings feature pale yellow to white stripes.

 As their name implies, they are pests that feed on corn stalks and other food sources, including grasses, ornamental plants, and legumes.